Teach2Breach/moonwalk/README.md

 # moonwalk: DLL Base Address Finder

-NOTE - opsec branch has print statements removed. highly recommended if you use this as a library in your own tool or implant
+NOTE - opsec branch has has no dependencies, does not use winapi or VirtualQuery.
+It also has no print statements and just returns the address. highly recommended if you use this as a library in your own tool or implant

 This Rust library and CLI tool demonstrates an alternative method to find the base address of loaded DLLs without using a Process Environment Block (PEB) walk.
 This technique is particularly useful in scenarios where PEB walking might be detected or blocked.